awech/AVO-alarms/README.md

 # AVO-alarms
-python codes used for geophysical alarms at AVO
+Python codes used for geophysical alarms at AVO.
+Currently (2023-Sep-06) running on Python 3.8.17

 ## Python Dependencies
 - pandas<br>